-Every apartment renter is beset with an immense number of responsibilities like work, household chores, and family duties, that they’ll inevitably neglect working on improving their apartment’s security.
-And this neglect renders them painfully vulnerable to burglars waiting for the perfect timing.
+Every apartment renter is beset with an immense number of responsibilities like work, household chores, and family duties, that they’ll inevitably neglect to work on improving their apartment’s security.
+This neglect renders them painfully vulnerable to burglars waiting for the perfect timing.

 This thinking is what makes prevention a great idea, it allows you to move freely around your home when you’re actually protecting your home in secret.

-Counter this by giving the burglars a dose of their own medicine: place your valuable items in places they won’t expect, like thick books, empty cans of Pringles or hair spray, and unused devices like stereos and game consoles.
-If you’re feeling adventurous, you can put your jewelries in a Ziploc bag, roll it tightly, and insert it inside a thick vegetable like cabbage.
-If you’re keen on throwing off intruders, store fake jewelries in a place where they’ll likely find it.
-Considering that burgling attempts should be executed quickly, it will be too late when they find out that the jewelries they stole are fake.
+Counter this by giving the burglars a dose of their own medicine: place your valuable items in places they won’t expect, like thick books, empty cans of Pringles or hairspray, and unused devices like stereos and game consoles.
+If you’re feeling adventurous, you can put your jewelry in a Ziploc bag, roll it tightly, and insert it inside a thick vegetable like cabbage.
+If you’re keen on throwing off intruders, store fake jewelry in a place where they’ll likely find it.
+Considering that burgling attempts should be executed quickly, it will be too late when they find out that the jewelry they stole is fake.

 Use everyday items to your advantage when it comes to properly placing your surveillance cameras in secret.
 In the living room, you can install the surveillance gadget behind a clock or the TV.
 When positioned correctly, you can hide it in a plant pot, too.
-In the bedroom, you can secretly secure your camera in your nightstand, book shelf or lamp.
+In the bedroom, you can secretly secure your camera on your nightstand, bookshelf or lamp.
 You can also use clothes on a hanger as cover.

 Keep the technological edge in your favor by securing a DIY drone armed with features of your choice.
 This way, you get to have fun while knowing that you have an ace security gadget that will catch intruders by surprise.